 The Prime Minister’s Awards for Excellence in Public Sector Management is a national Awards program run annually by the Institute of Public Administration Australia (IPAA), facilitated by the ACT Division.
 The Awards aim to encourage and recognise better practice and innovation across all levels of Government in Australia.
 They focus on specific initiatives and are based on organisations demonstrating success against four demanding criteria.

 The Awards are designed to honour the achievements of public sector work groups, units and teams rather than individuals, with organisations needing to demonstrate that they are able to devise and implement innovative customer focused initiatives.
 Nominees must also demonstrate that their success was not accidental, but that it was the result of a methodical and sustainable approach to improving the organisation’s practices in client satisfaction, leadership, people management, change management, planning, governance and innovation.

-Two Supplementary Awards may be awarded at the discretion of the Judges to nominees for the Sustainable Excellence in Public Sector Management Award.
+Two supplementary awards may also be awarded at the discretion of the Judges:

 Any work unit, group or team within the Commonwealth, State or Territory and local government Public Sectors may nominate an initiative for the Prime Minister’s Awards for Excellence in Public Sector Management.

 Initiatives that involve other organisations, private sector and/or community-based organisations are also eligible but only if the initiative is sponsored by the nominating public sector organisation.
 It is imperative that nominations that fall into this category are endorsed by the Secretary/CEO of the nominating public sector organisation.
 Cross agency or whole of government initiatives are also eligible and are strongly encouraged.
 Eligible initiatives can be large in scale and impact across the entire organisation (or multiple organisations), or they can be small in scale and impact at a more local level (or anywhere in between).

 More information is available from the side-bar.